dgroomes/my-software/go/README.md

 to develop Go.
 I've found, for example, that developing Python in Intellij is troublesome and I prefer to use PyCharm.
 Same story for Android development, just use Android Studio.

-Note: I might consider building and publishing binaries using GitHub Actions, and then installing them via HomeBrew, but for now, `go install` should work fine for me.
+Note: I might consider building and publishing binaries using GitHub Actions, and then installing them via Homebrew, but for now, `go install` should work fine for me.